 Escape for a weekend...

-Fancy a weekend alone, as a couple or with the family?
-Want to please and offer an unusual and exotic stay?
-Don't hesitate any longer and book or offer one of our Destination Saumur Val de Loire weekends and stays.
+Fancy a weekend alone, as a couple or with family?
+You want to please and gift an unusual and enticing stay?
+Don't hesitate any longer and book or gift one of our Destination Saumur Val de Loire weekends and stays.

 The origin of the name Turquant is made of uncertainty; from a Gallic root turcos meaning wild boar or from a Scandinavian male surname derived from the warrior god Thor, the etymology takes us back to well before the Middle Ages.
 However, it is only from 1125 that we find mention of the parish in the texts, a document quoting as prior a certain "G. de Turcham".

 The Saint-Aubin church is built at the foot of the hill on unstable ground reclaimed from the bed of the river.
 Consequently, at the rate of the floods of the Loire, the building is regularly damaged.
 There remains only a door of the XIIth century, the construction today dating mainly from the XVth and XVIth centuries.
 Even quite recently, the town undertook restoration work, in particular with a series of stained glass windows signed by the master glassmaker Philippe Brissy.

 The dense troglodyte habitat is illustrated here by the presence of remarkable seigneuries; La Grande Vignolle with its 1474th century flight and chapel and La Vignole, a XNUMXth century turreted manor house with its outbuildings dug into the rock.
 In XNUMX this manor is the property of Jean de La Vignolle appointed president of the Chamber of Accounts of Anjou by King René.
 Several properties belonging to Sieur de la Vignolle were made available to Marguerite d'Anjou, daughter of King René and Queen of England.